 Beyond the cliché, saying what existentialism is gets a bit trickier.
 What thinkers fall under the heading of “existentialism” is itself a tangled question, never mind what they thought, or what it is about that thought that marks it as “existentialist.”

 This blog post won’t clear all of that up.
 But, in keeping with the “starting points” label, it will offer a few starting points.
 This post will focus on French existentialism, a movement primarily associated with Jean-Paul Sartre and Simone de Beauvoir.
 In a subsequent post I’ll consider the broader range of thinkers who have come to be associated with existentialism.
+[Update: in between, I’ve written a second post outlining some of the central themes of existentialism.]

 The philosopher Gabriel Marcel is generally credited with coining “existentialism” in its now-familiar form.
 He used the term in 1943 to describe the philosophical outlook of Sartre’s Being and Nothingness, which had been published earlier that year.
 He was probably inspired by the term Existenzphilosophie coined by Karl Jaspers to characterize the confrontation with limitless freedom that he considered central to the thought of Søren Kierkegaard and Friedrich Nietzsche.
 Kierkegaard used the terms “existential” and “condition of existence” in his writings in the 1840s.